okx/okexchain-docs/smart-contracts/deployment/truffle.md

 ```
 $ truffle migrate --network testnet
 ```
-Contract will be deployed on OKTC Chapel Testnet, it look like this:
+Contract will be deployed on OKTC chapel testnet, it look like this:
 ```
 1_initial_migration.js
 ======================